Hafting: The hafting process

-Generally, it takes a much longer time to create the actual haft binding than it does the tool used in the haft.
-The tool, such as a projectile point, typically takes up to twenty minutes whereas the haft binding takes several hours.
-Often many times throughout a haft's life cycle, the tool will be replaced or sharpened and reattached to the shaft to keep the haft as effective and precise as possible.
+Generally, it takes much longer to create the actual haft binding than to use the tool in the haft.
+The tool, such as a projectile point, typically takes up to twenty minutes, whereas the haft binding takes several hours.
+Throughout a haft's life cycle, the tool will often be replaced or sharpened and reattached to the shaft to keep the haft as effective and precise as possible.

 Hafting in prehistory

 More than 125,000 years ago, early Archaic humans such as Homo heidelbergensis developed the extensive use of hafted stone tools.
-Over time, hafting evolved and tools became deadlier with more control.
-Evolution has brought hafts with small shafts and dull stone tools to longer stronger shafts with sharper, narrower tools that were better suited for piercing and cutting.
-By offsetting the diameters of a tool with a cylindrical base, and a hole in the shaft, a much more secure fit can be made, assuring the ax head stays in place.
+Over time, hafting evolved, and tools became deadlier with more control.
+Evolution has brought us from small, dull stone tools to longer, stronger shafts with sharper, narrower tools better suited for piercing and cutting.
+By offsetting the diameters of a tool with a cylindrical base and a hole in the shaft, a much more secure fit can be made, assuring the ax head stays in place.
 Hafting stone points, in particular, was an important advancement in the weapons of early humans.
 These hafted stone points increased the force and effectiveness of these tools, therefore, allowing people to hunt and kill animals more efficiently.
-The increased efficiency of hunting and killing animals is believed to have allowed for people of this time to have regular access to meat and other high-quality foods.
-The increase in the consumption of meat around this time could be directly linked to increases in brain size that are reported in the archaeology record of this time.
+The increased efficiency of hunting and killing animals is believed to have allowed people of this time to have regular access to meat and other high-quality foods.
+The increase in meat consumption around this time could be directly linked to the reported increases in brain size in the archaeological record.

-Multiple lines of evidence indicate that ~500,000-year-old stone points from the archaeological site of Kathu Pan 1 (KP1), South Africa, functioned as spear tips.
+Multiple lines of evidence indicate that ~500,000-year-old stone points from the archaeological site of Kathu Pan 1 (KP1) in South Africa functioned as spear tips.

-This has led teams of researchers to come to the conclusion that common ancestors of Homo sapiens and Neanderthals started hafting almost 500,000 years ago.
+This has led teams of researchers to conclude that the common ancestors of Homo sapiens and Neanderthals began hafting almost 500,000 years ago.

 Aboriginal re-hafting workshops have potentially been identified at Lake George, New South Wales, dating back to the Late Holocene.